Harsger/ROOTpostprocessing/README.txt

- bin contents are swapped symmetrically along defined axis (=1) if no arguements are given both axis will be flipped additional data-sets for one-parameter-functions will NOT be flipped
+ bin contents are swapped symmetrically along defined axis (=1) if no arguements are given both axis will be flipped additional data-sets for one-parameter-functions will NOT be flipped WRITEERRORS the bin-contents of the output-histogram are set to the errors source-histogram (no further processing)

 ///////////////////////////////////////////////////////////////////////////////